thrackle-io/rules-engine/docs/userGuides/rules/SUPPLY-VOLATILITY.md

 1. The asset handler keeps track of the total supply per period, the net supply increase/decrease per period, and the date of the last mint/burn transaction.
 2. The asset handler first checks if the transaction is a *minting* or *burning* operation.
 If it is, then it sends the aforementioned data to the rule processor with the rule Id, and the amount of tokens being minted/burned in the transaction.
 3. The rule processor evaluates if the current transaction is in a new period or part of the same period as the last burning/minting transactions.
-    - **If it is a new period**, the absolute net supply change for the period will be equal to the amount of tokens minted/burned in current transaction.
-Also, the totalSupply for the current period will be set to current value.
+    - **If it is a new period**, the absolute net supply change for the period is equal to the amount of tokens minted/burned in current transaction.
+Also, the totalSupply for the current period is set to current value.
-    - **If it is not a new period**, then the absolute net supply change for the period will accumulate the amount of tokens minted/burned in current transaction.
-The totalSupply for the current period will remain fixed to the value set in the first transaction of the period.
+    - **If it is not a new period**, then the absolute net supply change for the period accumulates the amount of tokens minted/burned in current transaction.
+The totalSupply for the current period remains fixed to the value set in the first transaction of the period.
-4. After current period's net supply change and totalSupply have been defined, the rule processor will calculate the change in supply.
-If the change is greater than the rule's maximum, it will revert.
+4. After current period's net supply change and totalSupply have been defined, the rule processor calculates the change in supply.
+If the change is greater than the rule's maximum, it reverts.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkTotalSupplyVolatilityPasses*